Rockport Lawn Mowing Services

 Contact Rockport's Department of Public Works for Grass Clipping Management & Municipal Composting Programs

 Proper management of grass clippings is essential for both environmental compliance and community health in Rockport.
 Grasscycling, which involves leaving clippings on the lawn, returns 25% nitrogen to the soil and can reduce fertilizer needs by 25%.
-The Rockport Department of Public Works oversees yard waste collection from April through November, requiring the use of biodegradable paper bags only—plastic bags are strictly prohibited in accordance with the Massachusetts Department of Environmental Protection.
-Residents may obtain permits for compost access at the Transfer Station.
-It is a violation of the Clean Water Act and local MS4 regulations to deposit clippings in streets or storm drains.
-Coordination with the Parks & Recreation Division ensures municipal properties follow these standards.
+The Rockport Department of Public Works oversees yard waste collection from April through November, requiring the use of biodegradable paper bags only—no plastic is permitted, in accordance with Massachusetts Department of Environmental Protection guidelines.
+Residents may access compost at the Transfer Station, but permits are required.
+It is strictly prohibited to deposit clippings in streets or storm drains, as this constitutes an MS4 violation under the Clean Water Act.
+Coordination with municipal property maintenance is managed in partnership with the Parks & Recreation Division.

 Rockport Department of Public Works